Xinyi-0724/SmartHome-Bench-LLM/README.md

 3. The complete video annotation details for all 1,203 videos can be found in [Video_Annotation.csv](https://github.com/Xinyi-0724/SmartHome-Bench/blob/main/Videos/Video_Annotation.csv).

->   **Acknowledgment:** We thank Kevin Beussman for donating the videos.
-We also thank Pengfei Gao, Xiaoya Hu, Liting Jia, Lina Liu, Vincent Nguyen, and Yunyun Xi for assisting with the video annotation process.

 ### Run Models and Evaluate
 You can run our experiments using either closed-source or open-source models by specifying the model, method, and evaluation step.